-Realising a dream and unlocking a dream to make it real often begs people who don’t foster to ask, ‘Why do you do it?’
+Realising a dream and unlocking it to make it often begs people who don’t foster to ask, ‘Why do you do it?’
 What is the motivation to foster?

 Foster carers give children a break when it’s needed most.

-Foster carers know from experience that negative children’s behaviour is not personal; it’s a response from a trigger that children need to heal.
+Foster carers know from experience that negative children’s behaviour is not personal; it’s a response to a trigger that children need to heal.
 Subsequently, once the healing begins, children will flourish.

 Subsequently, strong relationships begin.
 These relationships become the framework of care you have, and more importantly, the framework that children have; thus, the children are as much a part of the fostering family as you and your family are.